-Animal Behavior Faculty and FIG Assistant
+Animal Behavior FIG Instructor and Assistant

 College Connections faculty member for Animal Behavior, Frances White, holding a turtle